House Painting in Palm Springs

 Palm Springs Architecture Demands a Different Kind of Painter

-You do not paint a 1958 Alexander home in Vista Las Palmas the same way you paint a tract home in the suburbs.
-Palm Springs has one of the most significant concentrations of mid-century modern architecture in the world — post-and-beam construction, butterfly roofs, clerestory windows, floor-to-ceiling glass, breeze-block walls, and flat planes of color that define the desert modernist aesthetic.
+You do not paint a mid-century modern home the same way you paint a tract home in the suburbs.
+Palm Springs is known for its mid-century modern architecture — post-and-beam construction, butterfly roofs, clerestory windows, floor-to-ceiling glass, breeze-block walls, and flat planes of color that define the desert modernist aesthetic.
 Painting these homes requires understanding the original design intent and selecting finishes that honor it.

 Tyler Fowler brings that architectural awareness to every Palm Springs project.
-Whether you are restoring a Movie Colony estate to its original color scheme, refreshing a Deepwell Estates mid-century with period-appropriate flat finishes, or painting a new desert contemporary build, Parallel Painting handles the work with the precision these homes deserve.
+Whether you are restoring a mid-century home to a period-appropriate color scheme, refreshing one with flat finishes, or painting a new desert contemporary build, Parallel Painting handles the work with the precision these homes deserve.
 Owner-operated from estimate through final walkthrough — Tyler does the work himself, no subcontractors, no compromise on detail.

 Painting Mid-Century Modern Homes Right

-Mid-century modern homes in Palm Springs present unique painting challenges that most painters are not equipped to handle.
+Mid-century modern homes in Palm Springs present unique painting challenges that call for real attention to detail.
 The flat, minimalist surfaces that define MCM architecture magnify every imperfection — roller marks, lap lines, uneven coverage, and poor color matching are visible from across the room.
 Butterfly roofs and clerestory windows create unusual angles and heights.
 Breeze-block accent walls require careful brush work around every opening.
 Post-and-beam ceilings need clean separation between wood and painted surfaces.

 Color matters enormously in MCM homes.
 The original Palm Springs palette was deliberate — desert-inspired earth tones, bold accent colors on front doors and fascia, and carefully chosen whites that read warm rather than stark.
 We research period-appropriate color schemes and work with homeowners to select finishes that respect the architecture.
 Flat and low-sheen sheens are typically appropriate for walls, while satin on trim provides subtle differentiation without the high-gloss shine that looks wrong on mid-century details.